Including Kids Programs

 More information on each of our programs and their unique emphasis can be found below.

 (Approximate Ages 8-14): Operates using a one-to-one client to therapist ratio.
 Designed to help clients transition from a discrete trial program into a more independent and typical learning environment while still incorporating core behavioral principles including shaping, reinforcement, task analysis, and token systems as needed for each client.
+Integration into group learning is implemented as appropriate for each client.

 (Approximate Ages 3-12): We have built partnerships with various private schools in the area where we have established satellite sites of our program.
 As clients are ready, we provide support to allow for exposure to mainstream classrooms for portions of their day using behavioral-based decisions.
 Clients in these programs are learning to generalize various skills to group environments and acquire new skills within the context of a group, while still incorporating individualized research-based behavioral interventions.
 Individualized treatment plans, behavior interventions, and a variety of technologies including shaping, reinforcement, and token systems, allow for each client to bridge the gap between the clinic and mainstream settings.